NlightNFotis/nlightnfotis.github.io/_posts/2023-12-16-how-to-use-option-result.md

 ---

-An interesting pattern appears if we also provide a type definition for a `Boolean` type in the same pseudo syntax:
+An interesting pattern arises if we also provide a type definition for a `Boolean` type in the same pseudo syntax:

 ```fsharp